 Father: Krishna Behari, a teacher

 Mother: Krishna Devi

 Education: Victoria College (Laxmi Bai College); Dayan and Anglo-Vedic College, M.A. in Political Science

-Other Facts: Vajpayee's family was in the Brahmin caste in India.
+Vajpayee’s family is of the Brahmin caste in India.

-He is a critically acclaimed poet and admired speaker.
+He is a critically acclaimed poet and speaker.

 He is considered a champion of women’s rights and favors the eradication of the caste system.

-Timeline: In his teens, joins Hindu nationalist group, Rashtriya Swayamsevak Sangh (RSS).
+In his teens, joined Hindu nationalist group, Rashtriya Swayamsevak Sangh (RSS).

 1942 - Detained for 24 days for activities with the RSS.